 Cosplaying is a passion for many people (who are known as cosplayers) who engage in it.
 It’s important to know what you are getting into to show respect for the people who pour their blood, sweat, and tears into every cosplay.

-Whether you’re heading to a cosplay event or dressing up for Halloween festivities, there’s no denying that cosplay gives you total creative freedom to transform your appearance as you see fit.
+Whether you’re heading to a cosplay event or dressing up for Halloween festivities, there’s no denying that cosplay gives you the total creative freedom to transform your appearance as you see fit.
 There are even models whose entire job is to roleplay popular anime characters.

 You’re probably not ready to quit your day job.
 But you might be interested in dabbling in cosplay.
 The following are a list of some easy-to-pull cosplay costumes.
-And don’t forget to dress up your final look with impressive jewelry accessories from the Gold Urban collection or steampunk accessories from Vintage Dancer.
+And don’t forget to dress up your final look with impressive jewellery accessories from the Gold Urban collection or steampunk accessories from Vintage Dancer.